Publication

 Lawyers Provide Update on Written Description Requirement in Patent Lawyer Magazine

-Haynes and Boone, LLP Partners David McCombs, Eugene Goryunov and Alan Wang and Associate Li Yang authored an article in The Patent Lawyer.
+Haynes Boone Partners David McCombs, Eugene Goryunov and Alan Wang and Associate Li Yang authored an article in The Patent Lawyer.
 Read an excerpt below:

 Introduction